What is metadata?

 Page Count : 8

-Do you notice the “Creator” and “Producer” tags?
+Do you notice the “creator” and “producer” tags?
 It might be possible to pinpoint exactly where in a certain office building a document is created by investigating the right information.

-Once again, Exiftool is best as a sanity check.
+Once again, ExifTool is best as a sanity check.
 It’s always great to return to this tool to verify that you’ve scrubbed all the possible metadata via other methods.
-So, now that we understand what metadata looks like, how do we safely remove metadata?
+So now that we understand what metadata looks like, how do we safely remove metadata?

 amnesia@amnesia:~$ mat2 /path/to/dirty/image.jpg

-.
+FFmpeg is a much-loved audiovisual Swiss Army knife that helps users manipulate rich media file types, like .mp4, .mov, .mkv, and .wmv.
 With FFmpeg, making a metadata-free copy of your original file is as simple as running:

 ffmpeg -i /path/to/original/file.mp4 -map_metadata -1 -c:v copy -c:a copy /path/to/clean/clone.mp4

-, and others usually contain multiple embedded images, videos, and other media files.
+The aforementioned tools work really well with visual and audio media, but text documents are, unfortunately, much more complex.
+Documents like .docx, .xlsx, .pdf, .ppt, and others usually contain multiple embedded images, videos, and other media files.
 They’re kind of like nesting dolls.
 So, while it’s possible to scrub basic metadata tags from any of these documents, the objects embedded within them have so much metadata of their own that can be individually scrutinized.
-This makes the idea of software-based retraction somewhat foolish.
+This makes the idea of retraction with most software somewhat foolish.

-file.
-So, even if we were to strip the metadata from the document itself, anyone can extract any of its individual embedded images, and parse their metadata for more identifying context using any of the aforementioned methods.
-(Also, did I forget to mention that embedded images could be extremely tiny, and non-visible to the naked eye?)
+Here’s an example: Using another open source tool called Peepdf, we’re able to see all the different objects (like images) embedded into any .pdf file.
+So, even if we were to strip the metadata from the document itself, anyone can extract any of its individual embedded images and parse their metadata for more identifying context using any of the methods we’ve discussed.
+(Also, did I forget to mention that embedded images could be extremely tiny and not visible to the naked eye?)

-Audacity is an audio toolkit that allows you to splice audio to your liking.
+Audacity is an audio tool kit that allows you to splice audio to your liking.
 I find it’s the perfect tool for editing interviews that may contain off-the-record statements.

-Be aware that these types of edits are non-destructive, meaning that metadata, project history, and artifacts in the original files can be uncovered by forensic analysis.
-Using GIMP and Audacity is a great way to perform audio and visual redactions, but you should still take care to flatten your media before publishing by using Exiftool to verify you’ve done it correctly, and by “jumping the analog hole.”
+Be aware that these types of edits are nondestructive, meaning that metadata, project history, and artifacts in the original files can be uncovered by forensic analysis.
+Using GIMP and Audacity is a great way to perform audio and visual redactions.
+But you should still take care to flatten your media before publishing by using ExifTool to verify you’ve done it correctly, and by “jumping the analog hole.”

 Although there are a number of really great software tools to help understand, manipulate, and scrub metadata, nothing is perfect.
 As we explored in the previous section, digital forensic specialists might still be able to uncover bits of history from the bytes in any digital artifact.
-One creative way to be sure that original metadata is inaccessible is to recreate the original through “the analog hole.”

 Once again, nothing is ever perfect.
 Even the analog hole might lead to some trouble.
 For example, a well-known tactic in the intelligence community is to create several, almost identical copies of the same document, each one containing minute typos.
-That way, if a sensitive document finds itself published in the press, the whistleblower would be identified because the printed document would contain the tell-tale typo.
+That way, if a sensitive document finds itself published in the press, the whistleblower would be identified because the printed document would contain the telltale typo.
 This is a clear example of the myriad ways a source may still be compromised despite the great consideration and care you have taken to protect their digital assets.
 Please be mindful of this when working with submissions.